SkinDesigner enables the rapid generation of facade geometries from building massing surfaces and repeating, user-defined panels.

-2-Install GHPython from here.
+2-Install GHPython from here (Rhino 5 only).

 3-Select and drag all the userObjects (downloaded here) onto your Grasshopper canvas.